It is not your fault.

 If you are experiencing or have experienced stalking, it's not your fault.

-Stalking in the context of intimate relationships is a course of conduct (i.e., more than one act) directed at a partner that would cause a reasonable person to feel fear, to experience emotional distress or to fear for the safety of a third person.
-Acts that together constitute stalking may be direct actions or may be communicated by a third party, and can include, but are not limited to: threats of harm to self or others; pursuing or following; non‐consensual (unwanted) communication by any means; unwanted gifts; trespassing; and surveillance or other types of observation.
+Stalking in the context of intimate relationships is a course of conduct (i.e., more than one act) directed at a partner that would cause a reasonable person to feel fear, to experience emotional distress, or to fear for the safety of a third person.
+Acts that together constitute stalking may be direct actions or communicated by a third party.
+Acts can include, but are not limited to: threats of harm to self or others; pursuing or following; non‐consensual (unwanted) communication by any means; unwanted gifts; trespassing; and surveillance or other types of observation.

 Stalking, as defined by Virginia law, is a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to fear death, sexual assault, or bodily injury.
 Stalking can include:

 Please remember this is not your fault and how you feel is normal.
-There are people on & off campus that are here to support you..
+There are people on and off-campus that are here to support you.

-You may also phone VCU Police at: 804-828-1234 and ask to be connected with a 24 hour on-call VCU Counseling Services therapist.
+You may also phone VCU Police at 804-828-1234 and ask to connect with a 24-hour on-call VCU Counseling Services therapist.